ray33ee/STFSproof/readme.md

 T
 10 6 7 8 9

 Which gives our decrease.
 This keeps going on, these numbers continuously increasing.
-Since the trail numbers are stored as 128-bit numbers, we can keep incremementing without fear of overflow.
+Since the trail numbers are stored as 128-bit numbers, we can keep incrementing without fear of overflow.

 # Table